6.6kW Solar System Cost

 Adding a Battery to a 6.6kW Solar System

-A 6.6kW solar system with battery costs between $12,000 and $18,000.
+A 6.6kW solar system with a battery costs between $12,000 and $18,000.
 While this almost doubles the upfront price, it allows households to store excess solar for evening use and provides backup in blackouts.

 6.6kW with Tesla Powerwall